 If you have suggestions, ideas, or concerns about things that happen on our campus, then we encourage you to get involved in SGA elections.
 SGA is for the students, and we do our best to make sure that we are working for what YOU want, but we need your input as well.
 Help elect representatives that will continue to positively affect this campus!

 How Can I Vote?
-You can vote for SGA representatives by going to www.apsu.edu, and following the “SGA Elections” link near the center of the page.
+You can vote for SGA representatives by going to www.apsu.edu, and following the “SGA Elections” link at the bottom of the page.

 How do SGA Elections Work?
 The Student Government Association conducts the SGA elections and works in conjunction with the SGA Constitution, By-Laws and Standing Rules.
 Elections and referenda of SGA conform to the Electoral Act, provided these procedures do not conflict with the SGA Constitution, By-Laws and/or Standing Rules.

 How Are Elections Ratified?
 The Internal Affairs Committee is responsible for retaining and counting write-in votes of the SGA election.
 All votes are counted as soon as possible, and a quorum of Internal Affairs members must be present to ratify election votes.
 The counting of votes is open to the public, and we encourage any student to attend the vote-counting.